atreyasha/dotfiles/develop.md

 ### Dotfiles

-1. Current

-    1.  **TODO** fix git related issues regarding structural changes -\> destroy and create submodules again

-    2.  **TODO** fine tune installation script for user and root level dotfiles -\> work with install for root and use stow for user
+1.  **TODO** fine tune installation script for user and root level dotfiles -\> think about whether user files belong in dotfiles

-    3.  fix i3 issue with terminal nohups -\> not sure what this should be

-2. Long-term

-    1.  find ways to reduce hard-coding of configs/dotfiles to
+2.  find ways to reduce hard-coding of configs/dotfiles to
     \`/home/shankar\` or \`\~\` -\> perhaps with makefile

-    2.  consider using different configs for remote and local shells
+3.  consider using different configs for remote and local shells

-    3.  look into user level acpi, udev and systemd services -\> add these where possible after clearing logs
+4.  look into user level acpi, udev and systemd services -\> add these where possible after clearing logs

-    4.  bash/zsh fix reduced hard-coding to particular servers -\> add if statements to check for certain commands to reduce hard-coding
+5.  bash/zsh fix reduced hard-coding to particular servers -\> add if statements to check for certain commands to reduce hard-coding

-    5.  reduce the number of dotfiles for a leaner installation
+6.  reduce the number of dotfiles for a leaner installation

-    6.  keep gnupg, ssh, neomutt and other directories in private stow repo
+7.  keep gnupg, ssh, neomutt and other directories in private stow repo

 ### System reproducibility